Devhoven/SEM-Lab/README.md

 The Acquisition Mode is used to acquire the actual image in high resolution for documentation purposes.  <br>

 On the first panel all of the settings of the SEM, which have been used to capture the current image, can be put in.
 If the image is saved, all this data is going to be saved as metadata in the image file. <br>
-Those can be viewed in the PNG-metadata, or can be opened in the picture with a click on the saved image on the right-hand side Images-panel and the metadata is going to be displayed along the image. <br><br>
+Those can be viewed in the PNG-metadata, or can be opened in the picture with a click on the saved image on the right-hand side Images-panel and the metadata is going to be displayed along the image. <br>
+The metadata of the image can also be viewed via any exif reader tool f.e.: https://www.metadata2go.com <br><br>
 Below that is the "Image aquisition"-panel. <br>
 To capture an image, the "Capture Image"-button has to be used.
 The capturing will be guided with instructions that are shown at the bottom of the panel. <br>
 After successfully capturing an image, it can be saved using the "Save Image"-button. <br>